Business Model Lab: Free tool to do and share Business Canvas Model

 We have good ideas to evolve the tool.
 Step by step, we will apply functionalities following a lean methodology.

-What are you waiting for to land that idea in your head?
+What are you waiting for that idea in your head to be launched?